kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 #### Feature gate detection

-A DRA driver does not read the kube-apiserver's feature-gate configuration directly, so it cannot know up front whether `DRAListTypeAttributes` is enabled.
-The intended model is **try-the-list, fall back on rejection**: the driver attempts to publish the `IntValues` (list) form, and if the API server rejects the ResourceSlice because the list field is gated off, the driver retries with the scalar `IntValue` form.
-This keeps the driver correct without coupling it to cluster-level gate state, and matches the behavior described under [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).
+A DRA driver is a separate binary and cannot read the kube-apiserver's feature-gate configuration directly (`utilfeature.DefaultFeatureGate` is only the in-process registry of the apiserver/scheduler/kubelet).
+It therefore cannot know up front whether `DRAListTypeAttributes` is enabled, and it must account for how the apiserver treats list-valued attributes when the gate is off.

+When the gate is disabled, the apiserver does **not** reject a ResourceSlice that carries list-valued attributes — it **silently drops** the list fields.
+This is the standard `dropDisabledFields` behavior in the ResourceSlice registry strategy (`dropDisableDRAListTypeAttributesFields`), which nils out `IntValues`/`BoolValues`/`StringValues`/`VersionValues` during `PrepareForCreate`/`PrepareForUpdate`, with the usual ratcheting exception that a field already set on the existing object is preserved.

+This interacts with a hard constraint: `DeviceAttribute` is a strict union — exactly one value field may be set.
+So a driver that publishes a `numaNode` attribute with **only** `IntValues` set will, when the gate is off, have that field dropped and be left with a value-less attribute, which then fails validation (`exactly one value must be specified`) and causes the whole ResourceSlice to be rejected.
+Optimistically publishing the list and reacting to a rejection is therefore unsafe and is **not** the model this KEP adopts.

+The intended driver model is **scalar baseline, list when confirmed supported**:

+- Always able to publish the scalar `IntValue` (physical NUMA node), which carries no gate dependency and is always valid.
+- Publish the `IntValues` list form only when `DRAListTypeAttributes` support has been positively confirmed — e.g. via round-trip detection (write a ResourceSlice and read it back to see whether the list field survived, since disabled fields are silently dropped) or an explicit driver configuration flag.
+The `deviceattribute` helpers expose both a scalar (`GetNUMANodeByPCIBusID`) and a list (`GetNUMANodeListByPCIBusID`) form so a driver can select per its detected capability.

-This fallback path is **transitional**.
+This dual path is **transitional**.
 It exists only while `DRAListTypeAttributes` is gated.
-Once that feature gate goes GA — at which point it is locked on and subsequently removed from the codebase — the list form is unconditionally available, the rejection case can no longer occur, and the scalar fallback branch can be retired.
-The scalar form itself remains a valid value (semantically a single-element set), so retiring the fallback is a code simplification, not an API change.
+Once that feature gate goes GA — locked on, then removed from the codebase — the list form is unconditionally available, detection is unnecessary, and drivers can publish the list directly.
+The scalar form remains a valid value (semantically a single-element set), so collapsing the two paths is a code simplification, not an API change.

 ### Test Plan